-What do you think Dickens would think about the role he plays in contemporary Christmas celebrations?
+What would Charles Dickens think about his role in contemporary Christmas celebrations?

-Are you working on any projects related to Dickens and Christmas?
+Are you working on any projects related to Charles Dickens and Christmas?

 Yes!
 I’m writing a chapter on Christmas fiction for the Oxford Companion to Christmas.

-Any other thoughts you’d love to share about Dickens and Christmas?
+Any other thoughts you’d love to share about Charles Dickens and Christmas?

 God bless us everyone—and a Merry Christmas to all!